Bayesian Learning for Neural Networks: an algorithmic survey: Introduction

+For completeness, we review the general ingredients, principles, ideas, and standard terminology behind \acrfull{ann}.
+A comprehensive and more detailed introduction to the topic is here out of scope; the interested reader can e.g., consult the accessible book \citep{haykin1998neural}.

 \textit{Neurons} are elementary building blocks which can be thought of as processing units that, when combined, constitute a neural network.
 Each neuron processes the information presented to its input by applying a transformation to it.
 When affine neurons are used, the transformation corresponds to computing the weighted sum of the inputs to the neuron (received from the neurons that are connected to it or corresponding to the inputs to the neural network) and generates a value, which is further introduced to a (usually nonlinear) \textit{activation function} to produce the neuron's output (input to other neurons or the neural network output).
-In order to account for the need of a shift to the value needed to produce an activation response, a bias is also added as an input to the activation function, which is commonly included in the weighted sum by augmenting the input to the neuron with an additional input with a constant value of 1, which associated with the corresponding bias term.
-While activation functions squeezing their outputs to a pre-determined range of values, like the sigmoid (with outputs in $[0,1]$) or the tanh (with outputs in $[-1,1]$) functions, have been widely used in the past, piece-wise linear functions, like the Rectified Linear Unit (ReLU) or the parametric ReLU functions \citep{he2015delving}, are nowadays widely adopted in building neural networks.
+In order to account for the need of a shift to the value needed to produce an activation response, a bias is also added as an input to the activation function, which is commonly included in the weighted sum by augmenting the input to the neuron with an additional input with a constant value of 1, associated with the corresponding bias term.
+While activation functions squeezing their outputs to a pre-determined range of values, like the sigmoid (with outputs in $[0,1]$) or the tanh (with outputs in $[-1,1]$) functions, have been widely used in the past, piece-wise linear functions, like the Rectified Linear Unit (ReLU) or the parametric ReLU functions \citep{he2015delving}, are nowadays widely adopted in building the hidden layers of neural networks.
+Linear and softmax activation functions are commonly used in the output layer for regression and classification problems, respectively.
 A common characteristic of activation functions used in neural networks is that they are \textit{differentiable} with respect to their parameters over the range of their inputs.
 The transformation performed by an affine neuron is illustrated in Figure \ref{fig:neuron_example}.